IABTechLab/uid2docs/docs/portal/client-side-integration.md

 - iOS/tvOS Bundle ID and corresponding iOS App Store ID: any that apply.

 :::important
-UID2 token requests are accepted only from sources where the applicable IDs are set up in the UID2 Portal.
+UID2 token requests are accepted only from sources where the applicable IDs have been added in the UID2 Portal.
 :::

 To add one or more mobile app IDs, complete the following steps: